Rental Inspection Checklist Template, Free Download 2026

 Property and Inspection Details

 Include the property address, unit number, date of inspection, type of inspection (move-in or move-out), and the names of all persons present during the inspection.
 Both the landlord and tenant should be present to observe and agree on condition assessments.
+Attach the signed checklist to the free residential lease template as an exhibit.

 Room-by-Room Condition Assessment